bahrus/xtal-state/README.md

 The simplest solution to this dilemma would be to persist the history.state object to a central database with every modification, and to just add the id pointing to this object to the address bar somewhere.
 The web components provided here will certainly not get in the way of doing just that, and will in fact be somewhat helpful for this approach.

-One example of an existing service that requires no token or account, where one could store the stringified history.state object, is [myjson.com](http://myjson.com/) (maximum size unknown.)
+One example of an existing service that requires no token or account, where one could store the stringified history.state object, is [myjson.com](http://myjson.com/) (maximum size unknown.).
+NB:  Using such a service, and blindly accepting any id without serious verification, could put a damper on your weekend.

-But this strategy isn't very efficient.
+And this strategy isn't very efficient.
 It would require rapidly uploading a larger and larger object / JSON string as the user's application state grows, which could happen quite quickly.

 Hopefully, having gone through all that background, what these web components are doing will make more sense.
 As we will see, they don't strive to solve every problem under the sun, but rather to establish the ground work so applications can achieve what they want more easily.